SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise5.md

 <kbd>![](images/schedule.png)</kbd>

-4.Open a **New Query** and paste the following to run the query on the 1 minute aggregated table.
+4.We will run a query to count web requests per minute.
+But now we are querying the rollup table instead of raw table.
+For this open **New Query**, then paste the following to see average response time for sites.

 ```
 SELECT site_id, ingest_time as minute, request_count,